HaxeFoundation/HaxeManual/content/08-cr-features.md

 There are three levels of null safety strictness:

-* Off Turn off null safety checks.
+* `Off`: Turn off null safety checks.
 Useful to selectively disable null safety for particular fields or expression.
-* Loose (Default.)
-Within an `if (<expr> != null)` condition, `<expr>` is considered safe even if it could be modified after the check.
+* `Loose` (Default): Within an `if (<expr> != null)` condition, `<expr>` is considered safe even if it could be modified after the check.
+* `Strict`: Full-scale null safety checking for a single-threaded environment.
-* Strict Full-scale null safety checking.
+* `StrictThreaded`: Full-scale null safety checking for a multi-threaded environment.

 Enabling null safety by default uses the loose strictness level.
 This can be configured by providing an argument in the metadata: